-Note: Due to an unexpected wood supply issue, Ravenna harps are currently unavailable with the standard natural neck and pillar.
-We don't know how long the interruption will last, but we hope it will be temporary.
-In the meantime, the black, burgundy, and green options are available (see Options section below).
+Note: Due to an unexpected wood supply issue, Ravenna harps are currently unavailable with the natural neck and pillar, but we hope that option will be coming back in Spring of 2023.

 Playing the harp is much easier and more enjoyable when you have an instrument that sounds good and functions well, and this is the driving concept behind the Ravenna models.
 To provide the best performance, the Ravenna is made with the same high-quality hardware and materials as our more expensive models.
 So, in order to meet our goal of affordability for the most budget-conscious harpists, we came up with an innovative construction technique that reduces the time we put into building them.
 We also priced separately all the accessories and options that are useful but not immediately essential, which is why the base price includes just the instrument and a tuning wrench.
 Each person can add exactly what they want or need to fit their budget.